Growing Brussel Sprouts – Easy and Hardy but They Don’t Like the Heat.

 - Spacing: 18″ – 24″ is best if you have a long growing season that is not too hot (northern climates) I planted mine about 14″ apart since I doubt this spring batch will give me many sprouts.
 In the fall, I will space them wider, since I can over winter them in NC.

-- Harvesting: The sprouts form at the axil or leaf joint.
+- Harvesting: The sprouts form at the axil or leaf joint. (you can see how the grow in the first photo above.)
+They look like tiny cabbages.
 They mature from the bottom upwards, so you should start harvesting when the lower sprouts start to get to the size of large marbles.
 Also trim the bottom leaves as the plant grows.
 Be sure to leave several leaves at the top though.
 Doing this will tell the plant to put its energy into making sprouts rather than making big leaves.
 The leaves are edible and lovely sauteed with garlic and spices.
 At the end of the season, or before it gets too hot, you can cut the top leaves off, and it will speed up the development of the remaining sprouts.

 - (Recipe to use the removed leaves): Sauteed Brussel Sprout Leaves